 Conemaugh School of Radiologic Technology does not deny a disabled applicant admission without considering requests for measures to accommodate that prospective student's disability.
 Reasonable consideration of the educational and safety needs of the students will include, but not be limited to, medical determination of the disability.
 The individual will be required to submit to, medical determination of the disability.
-The individual will be required to submit to the performance of radiologic technology functions and educational requirements.
+The individual will be required to submit to, medical determination of the disability and outlining the abilities and limitations expected in relation to the performance of radiologic technology functions and educational requirements.
 The student may be evaluated by the Student Health Nurse and possibly be referred for an additional professional evaluation.
 Information on the type of necessary accommodations may be gathered from the individual, medical experts and educational/vocational experts.
 Final determination of the facility of accommodation will be based on patient safety features, and level of undue burden and maintenance of the fundamental nature of the educational service provided by the School.
 Documentation must be provided to the Program Director at least one month prior to the start of the semester.
 The policy and forms to request reasonable accommodation are available from the Director, Conemaugh School of Radiologic Technology and/or the Student Health Nurse.